One of the most frustrating things about SEO is getting everything to work together as it should.

 Make sure your title tag is related to your content.
 It should read naturally and grab the reader’s attention.

-Keep in mind that you’re not trying to trick people.
-All you need to do is clearly assert some sort of benefit that users will receive if they click on your page.
+Keep in mind, you’re not trying to trick people.
+All you need to do is clearly explain the benefit of clicking on the page.

 Often, the “benefit” is nothing more than telling them what the page is about!
 At this point, you’re not trying to sell anything.
 You’re simply giving them information.

-Here’s a title tag that clearly expresses a benefit (ignore the jargon-filled, not-so-great meta description).
+Here’s an example that clearly expresses a benefit (ignore the jargon-filled, not-so-great meta description).